Citrix Secure Web

-Secure Web makes use of mobile data exchange technologies to create a dedicated VPN tunnel for users to access internal and external websites and all other websites - including sites with sensitive information - in an environment secured by your organization’s policies.
+Secure Web uses mobile data exchange technologies to create a dedicated VPN tunnel for users to access internal and external websites and all other websites.
+This includes sites with sensitive information, in an environment secured by your organization’s policies.

 The integration of Secure Web with Secure Mail and Citrix Files offers a seamless user experience within the secure Endpoint Management container.
 Here are some examples of integration features:

 - When users tap

 Mailtolinks, a new email message opens in Citrix Secure Mail with no additional authentication required.